 Lakota women wore long deerskin or elkskin dresses.
 Lakota men wore breechcloths with leggings

 and buckskin shirts.
-The Lakota also wore moccasins
+In bad weather, they also wore buffalo-hide robes.

 vests, cloth dresses, and blanket robes.
 Here are more